 • Taking advantage of existing commercial technologies

-The Air Force SBIR/STTR Center of Excellence provides a centralized resource for Air Force buyers and the small businesses and research institutions working with or attempting to participate in the AF SBIR/STTR program.
+The Department of the Air Force SBIR/STTR Program Office provides a centralized resource for Air Force buyers and the small businesses and research institutions working with or attempting to participate in the AF SBIR/STTR program.

 For STTR, the Principal Investigator (PI) can be from the Research Institute (RI) partner, assuming that at least 40% of the work effort is being performed by the Small Business, and at least 30% by the RI (subcontractor).